 Psychology of the Internet

-In the past 10 to 20 years, people have been using the Internet to meet new people and to maintain their existing relationships.
-Online communication differs from face-to-face communication in a number of ways, and this can affect the impressions people form, the ways in which they express themselves, and the way they relate to others.
+In recent years, people have been using the Internet to meet new people and to maintain their relationships.
+Online communication differs from face-to-face communication in a number of ways, and this can affect the impressions people form, the ways they express themselves, and how they relate to others.
 My research explores how some people are more willing to express hidden facets of the self online and how this self-expression relates to people’s feelings about their online interactions, the type of social networking activities they engage in, and their emotional expression in online venues.
-I am also interested in how different personality traits like the Big 5 and social anxiety relate to people’s online behavior.
+I am especially interested in the role of social media in how we initiate and maintain our romantic relationships, as well as how we present them to others.
+I also study how different personality traits like the Big 5 and social anxiety relate to people’s online behavior.